 By Damian D'souza Sep.
 02, 2016

 The total cost of Uncle Eustace’s funeral including the burial, pre- and post-funeral meals, and bribes: ₹61,000.
-That’s more than the cost of an iPhone 8, or really amazing coke.
+That’s more than the cost of a Google Pixel, or really amazing coke.

 y phone rings at 4 am on July 26.
 My groggy, “What’s up?” meets with a wail that would put a banshee to shame.
 Amid the sobs, I make out the two words, “dad” and “dead”.